DmitryBara/Telegram-Bot-Python/README.md

 MAX_HEIGHT_OF_TEXT - max height of text block on image in percent (%) from original image height (recomended 25%) CHAT_FOR_RESEND - chat_id in which bot will be resend pictures if user will choose this

+To start bot on yout host just run:
+`make dev`